What is rheumatoid arthritis (RA)?

 What does the term “rheumatoid arthritis” mean?

 The term comes from the Greek words “Rheuma” (which means a flowing or discharge of fluid), “arthos” (meaning joint), and “itis” (meaning inflammation).
 So, rheumatoid arthritis refers to inflammation in the joints.
+Some people with rheumatoid arthritis seek relief through natural remedies, including using products like Indacloud thca flower.

 Which joints are most commonly affected by RA?